For server software we require reliability, flexibility, speed, efficiency, safety, and openness.

 For non-warranty support the basis can be either pay-per-instance or a contract for up to a specified number of hours.
 The per-instance response time is slower because we need to obtain a separate authorisation-to-act for each one.

-It had easily delivered what was required, and successfully defended against literally billions of attempts to breach it.
+It had easily delivered what was required, and successfully blocked all of the literally billions of attempts to breach it.